htec-infra/container-kitchen/apps/cyberchef/README.md

 ### Local testing

 > **NOTE:**
-Image is built using `docker-ops.sh` script has `local/REPONAME/cyberchef` tag, yet image is available locally only if you run build as `DRY_RUN=true make cyberchef`.
+Image is built using `docker-ops.sh` script has `local/cyberchef` tag, yet image is available locally only if you run build as `LOCAL_TEST=true make cyberchef`.

 ```
-docker run -it --rm -p 8080:8080 local/REPONAME/yberchef:latest
+docker run -it --rm -p 8080:8080 local/cyberchef:latest
 ```

 ### From DockerHub